munazajamil/SOC-Automation-Setup-Pipeline/README.md

 **Splunk (SIEM) → Shuffle (SOAR) → Jira (Ticketing)**

-> A hands-on build documenting how a brute-force detection in a SIEM can be look like.

 **Status:** Detection logic fully built and verified against live attack traffic.
 SOAR webhook listener live.
 Jira ticketing demonstrated manually.
 Automated enrichment + auto-ticketing (the full playbook) is Phase 2